micahvdm/meta-myrpi/README.md

 ## Adding the meta-myrpi layer to your build

-Considering the above mentioned docker container, within VNC, open a terminal in the `rpi` directory and run:
+Considering the above mentioned docker container, open a terminal (refer to the previous section about opening a container terminal) in the `rpi` directory and run:

 ```bash
 $ cd rpi